Anthroposophy in Aotearoa New Zealand

 History

-In tandem with people working out of anthroposphy here, in Europe interest was also growing when in 1913 Rudolf Steiner and a group of like-minded individuals left the Theosophical Society to found the fledgling Anthroposophical Society.
-In 1923 a conference was held in Dornach, Switzerland.
-There members of the Society were asked to revisit their engagement with the Society and a new constitution was drawn up detailing the life and work of the Society.
+In Europe, in 1913 Rudolf Steiner and others left the Theosophical Society to found the fledgling Anthroposophical Society.
+At the 1923 Christmas Conference held in Dornach, Switzerland members were asked to revisit their engagement with the Society and a new constitution was drawn up, detailing the life and work of the Society.

 In 1933 the Anthroposophical Society in New Zealand was established in Havelock North, Hawke’s Bay.

-Since those early days schools, kindergartens, early childhood centers, medical practices and therapies, curative homes, biodynamic farming, businesses and other initiatives have been founded.
-Throughout the country individuals meet to bring understanding and a response to world issues and Anthroposophy.
+Since those early days schools, early childhood centers, medical practices and therapies, curative homes, biodynamic farming, businesses and other initiatives have been founded.

 Council